-We have two museum exhibition areas: the Entrance and Cube Galleries.
-In the Entrance Gallery you can see pieces from our permanent collection including works by Bernard Leach, Janet Leach, David Leach, Shoji Hamada, William Marshall, Michael Cardew, and Kenneth Quick.
-Entry is free and you can also see our latest selling exhibition too.
+In the Entrance Gallery you can also see pieces from our permanent collection including works by Bernard Leach, Janet Leach, David Leach, Shoji Hamada, William Marshall, Michael Cardew, and Kenneth Quick.

 Leach production potter Kat Wheeler exhibits a collection of new works made during her 2015 PhD research and development trip to Mashiko, Japan, where Bernard Leach’s friend and colleague Shoji Hamada established his pottery, and ultimately one of the key centres of activity for the Mingei movement, in 1930.